Hagerty urges Sanders to oppose immigration provisions backed by Big Tech in Dem spending bill

 CLICK HERE TO GET THE FOX NEWS APP

 "Despite our disagreements on a number of policy issues, I cannot imagine that, based on your career’s work, you could countenance the provision contained in the House bill, which amounts to an enormous corporate-special-interest giveaway," Hagerty writes.
+Sanders' office did not respond to a request for comment from Fox News.

 The letter from Hagerty to Sanders comes just as Democrats have been outlining their latest effort to include legal status for an estimated 8 million illegal immigrants after prior efforts were shot down by the Senate parliamentarian.